We Need Diverse Books, But We Also Need Diverse Reviewers

 Every day since January 20, 2017 feels like a throwback to a (not-so-distant) anarchic era or a time jump to a moment close to the apocalypse or both at the same time.
 I feel as if I have a constant fever: cold and achy, and hot and bothered, all at once.
 Now, as before, I turn to reading, but these days I go for books that do more than give me asylum; I seek out the books that I have loved, or admired, or that provoke me, that force me to think about them.

 I had been thinking about Giovanni’s Room for some time.
 In October 2016, a writer friend was reading it, as I was re-reading Notes of a Native Son and we exchanged emails about both books.
 Now, in the era of Trump, where every day different rights are set ablaze and turned to cinder, our pure pleasure at Baldwin’s prose feels like a luxury.
 Nevertheless, recently, I found myself on the sofa, luxuriating in Giovanni’s Room for the first time.
 The book was assigned for a class I’m taking, and inevitably, when we talked about it, we talked about its reception on initial publication, which was, in a nutshell: not good.
-Baldwin’s U.S. publisher, who had published Go Tell It on a Mountain, refused to even print the book.
+Baldwin’s U.S. publisher, who had published Go Tell It on the Mountain, refused to even print the book.
 A reason for the lack of enthusiasm was, in part, because of the subject — homosexuality — and in part because of the characters: all white, and written by a black author.
 Which, of course, led us in class, to discuss the ever relevant, and to me, always vexing, topic of “Who Gets to Write What?” — an argument that, in my opinion, Kaitlyn Greenidge has settled admirably.

 But, as we talked about the politics of a black author writing white characters, and vice versa, and many good points were made, I found myself considering the role of the critic, the reviewer, the judge, whose word can make or break a book’s sales, and sometimes, even a writer.